 Where you are, order, goodness all abound.

-As Kaufmann points out, the poem complicates this incipient ideologeme considerably, since Gretchen is hardly a creature of pure, pious virtue: like her lover, she too is a striver-idealist and commits herself with spirit to their illicit romance.
+As Kaufmann points out, the poem qualifies this incipient domestic ideology, since Gretchen is hardly a creature of pure, pious virtue: like her lover, she too is a striver-idealist, and she commits herself with spirit to their illicit romance.
 Nevertheless, Gretchen is the first of the poem’s salvific female souls, Mephistopheles’s equal and opposite, as shown by her instinctive revulsion from the devil’s air of negation:

 His lips curl so sarcastically,

 When he pokes his head inside the door.

 You can see there’s nothing he cares for…

 The devil himself, after distracting Faust from Gretchen’s plight by taking him to the supernatural Walpugis Night celebration, is blithe about her tragedy: of the fallen woman, he says simply, “She’s not the first.”
 While this remark outrages Faust for its insensibility to the value of each individual soul, Goethe himself cast the crucial vote in 1783 on a three-person privy council to condemn a woman very like Gretchen to death for infanticide following her abandonment by her lover.
 Relaying this information in his introduction to Greenberg’s translation, W. Daniel Wilson notes “the gulf between the writer and the politician,” a gulf widened by the conclusion of Part One when a voice from above proclaims that the soul of the executed Gretchen is saved.